Tools of Choice

-I’ve been using Things (iPhone iPad) since the end of last year, and am really happy with it.
+I’ve been using Things (iPhone iPad) for over a year now, and am really happy with it.
 It’s got a beautiful design, and is the right balance of simple and powerful for me.
 I’ve written a longer post about the change here.

 I went all in with iCloud in 2011 when it first launched thanks to its promise of my iWork documents syncing between multiple Macs and iOS devices.
 In 2014, iCloud documents turned into iCloud Drive, and was given priority status on iOS.
-Though that has changed with iOS 11, I still opt to keep my files there.
+Though 3rd party provider integration drastically improved when iOS 11 introduced the Files app in 2017, I still choose to keep my personal files in iCloud Drive.

 I’m experimenting with the app Keep It for storing reference materials.
-If I decide to continue using it, I will share more on the blog.
+If I decide to continue using it, I will share more on the blog or podcast.